s-abbas/robnptests/paper/paper.md

 For scaling, we use different estimators based on medians and pairwise differences, see @FriDeh11robu for a detailed description.

-In addition, we implemented tests based on _M-estimators_.
+In addition, we implemented tests based on M-estimators.
 This approach to robust location estimation allows for flexibility in how outliers are treated through the specification of the parameters of the corresponding $\rho$-function.
-We focus on Huber's $\rho$-function, the bisquare function and the Hampel $\rho$-function in a similar manner as described in @Abo92robu.
+We focus on Huber's $\rho$-function, the bisquare function and the Hampel $\rho$-function.
-Moreover, the package contains Yuen's $t$-test which uses the difference of _trimmed means_ to estimate the location difference [@YueDix73appr].
+The estimator for the within-sample variance is a pooled estimator derived from the asymptotic normality of the M-estimators [@MarMarYoh06robu, p.
+36ff].

-Some of the robust scale estimators may become zero when ties occur in the data.
+Moreover, the package contains Yuen's $t$-test which uses the difference of _trimmed means_ to estimate the location difference and a scale estimator based on the pooled winsorized variances [@YueDix73appr].

-This can happen in real-world applications when the measurements are rounded or stem from discrete distributions.
+In case of data with many ties (e.g. caused by discrete sampling), the ties may carry over to the permutation distribution.
-Discretization can also lead to a loss in power or conservative tests.
+This can happen in real-world applications when the measurements are rounded or stem from discrete distributions and may lead to a loss in power or conservative tests.
-To cope with this, we add random noise from a uniform distribution with a small variance to each observation.
-This procedure is called `wobbling`.
+Additionally, the robust scale estimators may become zero, so that the test statistic cannot be calculated.
-The objective to enable the computation of the test statistic without distorting the observations too much.
+Both issues can be addressed by adding random noise from a uniform distribution with a small variance to each observation [@FriGat07rank].

-A more detailed overview of the implemented tests and corresponding test statistics can be found in the vignettes of the package.
+A more detailed overview of the implemented tests and corresponding test statistics can be found in the vignette `vignette("robnptests")`.

 ## Applications
 Besides conventional two-sample problems, the tests can be used for the online detection of structural breaks in outlier-contaminated time series.